Applicability of the cumulant expansion method for the calculation of transport properties in electron-phonon systems: Numerical implementation of CE, MA, SCMA and other methods for specific model hamiltonians

 \subsection{HEOM method}

 The HEOM method provides a numerically exact density-matrix framework to study the dynamics of a system of interest [electrons in Eq.~\eqref{eq:1}] interacting with a collection of harmonic oscillators [phonons in Eq.~\eqref{eq:1}]~\cite{2007_Xu, 2020_Tanimura}.
 The method has enabled numerically exact computations of both single-electron~\cite{2022_Jankovic} and transport~\cite{2023_Jankovic,2024_Jankovic,2025_Jankovic_I,2025_Jankovic_II} properties in interacting electron--phonon models on a lattice in the limit of vanishing electron concentration.
-For completeness, here we give the main equations used to obtain HEOM results for the Peierls model (Sec.~\ref{sec:results}), while we refer the reader to the original papers for further details.
+For completeness, here we give the actual equations that we have numerically implemented to obtain HEOM results for the Peierls model (Sec.~\ref{sec:results}).
+We refer the reader to the original papers for details on more formal aspects of the method, such as its formulation in the single-electron subspace~\cite{2024_Jankovic,2022_Mitric} or the generalized Wick's theorem~\cite{2025_Jankovic_I}.